Precession

 Solo exhibition, Gallery Sinne, Helsinki, 2016

 The process begins at a distance, somewhere behind everything, in deep time.
-Everything before us is influenced by forces so far behind us as to be incomparable.
-Where are we now, where is this movement taking us, how may we plot the course?
 Our present is a ripple from the deep past, that moves onward still.

 Precession challenges the notions of energy, time and scale, as well as reconsiders the dynamics of passivity through the use of interactive technology, that simultaneously creates the work and shared experience.
-This touches upon on the very origins of creativity and inspiration.
-The work emerges from both the material science of colour and the orbital changes of Earth – between micro and macro time.
+The work emerges from both Earth's material science and the orbital changes that influence weather patterns – between micro and macro time.
 It also questions how we perceive and represent our current location and position, and the inconsistencies of this process, as seen through the mythology of the sky.

-Precession is an interactive, site-specific installation that follows the constellation and astromythology of Lyra.
+The site-specific installation follows the constellation and astromythology of Lyra.
 Its six brightest stars are projected on the floor of the gallery according to their current positions in the sky.
 These astronomical coordinates define the interactive points that activate the audio-visual material.
 The presence and movement of the audience live-edits the appearance of the work moment-by-moment with sensor technology.
 The work is continuous.
 When no-one occupies the space, a meditative screensaver loops in the space 24/7 until interrupted.